“If children were brought into the world by an act of pure reason alone, would the human race continue to exist ?”1

 Conclusion

 To conclude, I believe that the case for antinatalism is remarkably strong, and I anticipate that in the coming years, the position will gain greater recognition and popularity—particularly within academic circles—as more ethicists engage with and appreciate the strength of these arguments.
 I suspect that a lot of the reluctance to take antinatalism seriously comes from the fact that it confronts deeply ingrained social norms and powerful natural instincts instilled in us by evolution.
-These factors, among others, make it difficult for many to show an appropriate level of consideration towards the position, despite its moral appeal.
+These factors, among others, make it difficult for many to show an appropriate level of consideration towards the position, despite its strong moral appeal.